ds4dm/ZERO/docs/api/program_listing_file_src_algorithms_EPEC_epec_outerapproximation.cpp.rst

    }

    std::vector<long int> Algorithms::EPEC::OuterTree::multipleBranch(const std::vector<int> idsComp,
-                                                                     Node &t) {
+                                                                                           Node &                 t) {
      for (auto &idComp : idsComp) {
         if (idComp >= this->EncodingSize)
            throw ZEROException(ZEROErrorCode::OutOfRange, "idComp is larger than the encoding size");
         if (t.Encoding.at(idComp) != 0) {
            BOOST_LOG_TRIVIAL(warning)
                 << "Tree: cannot branch on this complementary, since it already has "
                     "been processed.";
            return std::vector<long int>{-1};
         }
      }